carbon-design-system/carbon-platform/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

+**Description**

-**Description** Tell us more about the problem that you're running into.
+Tell us more about the problem that you're running into.
 What did you see?
 What did you expect to see?

-**Steps to reproduce** How do we reproduce the error?
+**Steps to reproduce**

+How do we reproduce the error?
 Please be as specific as you can.

+1. To do